tutek1/AIFG-MsPacMan-vs-Ghosts-AI/README.md

 ```
 > .\mspac
 ```

+By default, the game is controlled from the keyboard.
+Various options are available; type './mspac -help' to see them.

 Use the arrow keys to move.
 You can press 'P' to pause the game, or 'N' to advance the game by a single frame.